PART-TIME VOCATIONAL SCHOOL AND APPRENTICESHIP - THE DUAL SYSTEM

 Further information can be found on the internet (in German)

-Federal Ministry for Education – Vocational High School Diploma
+Federal Ministry of Education, Science and Research – Vocational High School Diploma

-Federal Ministry for Education - Higher Education Entrance Examination
+Federal Ministry of Education, Science and Research - Higher Education Entrance Examination